Last Updated on 6th January 2021 by Sophie Nadeau

 Incredibly famous since the rise of Instagram, La Maison Rose stands at the end of one of the prettiest roads in Paris and is surrounded by cobbled streets.
 The restaurant/ café is open daily for food and drinks and is pretty much as cute as you can imagine (from the photo).

 There has been a coffee shop at La Petite Maison Rose for well over a hundred years, and this small bar on the side of Montmartre was once a boarding house where writers would come to enjoy their lunchtime meals for a modest price.
-Today you can still enjoy traditional French fare on the little chairs and tables outside of the Parisian café.

 Rue l’Abreuvoir

-The pretty little road of rue de l’Abreuvoir overlooks the Sacré-Coeur and some of the prettiest architecture Montmartre has to offer.
-Many of the houses are covered in ivy, and it’s one of the best places to see Wisteria in the city come wisteria season in April/ May.
+Rue de l’Abreuvoir also happens to be one of the best places to see Wisteria in the city come wisteria season in April/ May.
 The street takes its name from an ancient watering trough situated in its centre, and dates back all the way to the 14th-century.

 Place Dalida